emma-farina/emma-farina.github.io/context.md

 -->

-<p>Let's first have a look at how different countries were affected by COVID-19, to get an idea of the timeline of the pandemic.</p>
+<p align="justify">Let's first have a look at how different countries were affected by COVID-19, to get an idea of the timeline of the pandemic.</p>

 <meta name="viewport" content="width=device-width, initial-scale=1.0">
 <style>